ampproject/amphtml/spec/amp-managing-user-state.md

 Through usage of features that require Client ID, AMP will do the “under the hood” work to generate and store client ID values and surface them to the features that require them.
 One of the principal features that can use AMP’s Client ID is [amp-analytics](https://www.ampproject.org/docs/reference/components/amp-analytics), which happens to be exactly what we’ll need to implement our analytics use case example.

-On AMP pages, construct an analytics-analytics ping containing the Client ID:
+On AMP pages, construct an amp-analytics ping containing the Client ID:

 <table>
   <tr>